hamishtodd1/msb/README.md

 -Easier to associate characters with columns of bets, because you can delete people with a single button press

+-Is able to have a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
+This, I think, combats a problem pointed out by [Zvi Moshowitz](https://www.lesswrong.com/posts/fs2ozRQ4osJr9Wbfu/on-robin-hanson-s-board-game) that in the boardgame, that the endgame has distorted incentives that point away from buy bets that reflect your belief about the probability of a suspect's guilt.

 Aside from the board game vs video game thing:
     1. Visualizing mathematics is interesting.
 This is especially true of statistics.
 Statistics, as a field, is abstract and dry - but much as I love geometry, statistics is probably the most important area of mathematics, because almost all human thought is statistical, though people foolishly pretend it isn't.